Are you an inspiring team leader?

 Our core values are; everyone makes a difference, patients are at the heart of everything we do and together we make things better.
 If you share these values and have transferable skills we want to meet you!

-As a member of the wider management team, your role as the Mental Health Clinical Lead will be responsible for providing the day to day clinical and operational management of the integrated mental health team, contributing to the strategic direction of the service.
+As a member of the wider management team, your role as the Integrated SMS and Mental Health Lead will be responsible for providing the day to day clinical and operational management of the integrated mental health and substance misuse team, contributing to the strategic direction of the service.
 There will be an expectation for the post holder to lead/contribute to clinical and consumer audits.
-You'll be responsible to the Service Managers, to ensure the management of the service meets its contractual obligations.
+You'll be responsible to the Head of Healthcare, to ensure the management of the service meets its contractual obligations.

 As well as a number of benefits including a company pension scheme, 25 days annual leave plus 8 public bank holidays (pro-rata for part-time) plus other benefits including cycle to work scheme and clinical development opportunities.